French election 2017: Who are the candidates?

 Despite that defeat, the party still gained hundreds of regional councillors across France, and Ms Le Pen used the result as a springboard for the presidential campaign.
 Polls now regularly place her second.

-The FN has yet to publish its election manifesto, but its 2012 proposals included slashing legal immigration from 200,000 to 10,000 entries per year, deporting illegal immigrants, prioritising French citizens for jobs and housing, exiting the EU and euro, upping police numbers and powers and creating 40,000 new prison places.
+The FN's proposals included slashing legal immigration from 200,000 to 10,000 entries per year, deporting illegal immigrants, prioritising French citizens for jobs and housing, holding a referendum on exiting the EU and euro, upping police numbers and powers, and creating 40,000 new prison places.

 The youngest of Jean-Marie Le Pen's three daughters, she was steeped in politics from a young age.
 She trained as a lawyer and went on to become head of the FN's legal department.